borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 ### Intro
 {: #intro }
 Let's start with the notion that behind Bitcoin (**BTC**) is an idea, essentially that the monetary system should not be controlled by the government.
 The reason being is that, since it is centralized and countries have monopoly over it, in the long period (50 to 100 years), it gets corrupted.
 As such it is misused which ends up with currency devaluation (debasement) and high or hyper runaway inflation, as history often proved.
 That results in citizens' savings being stolen, capital destroyed and economy broken.
-In addition it makes easier to wage unjustified wars and fuels populist politicians, and at the same time increases wealth gap.
+In addition it makes easier to wage unjustified wars, fuels populist politicians, and at the same time increases wealth gap.
 So the proposal was to break this vicious circle by making a decentralized system where no government will be able to print money with a click of a button (separation of money and state).
 In principle it is not anti-government, just for smaller and more transparent administration with proper checks and balances.
 We could say it is a movement towards financial autonomy and freedom.
 Practical and feasible attempt to fix the broken monetary system, in other words Bitcoin fixes the Money.
 To quote F.A.Hayek from his book *‘The Denationalization of Money’*:
 *“Governments mostly abuse money and have stop its improvement, also Monetary policy has done only harm.
 We can’t take it violently out of the hands of government.
 All we can do is by some sly, roundabout way introduce something they can’t stop.”*